ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

-The precompile implements the `FeeManager` interface which includes the same AllowList interface used by ContractNativeMinter, TxAllowList, etc. To see an example of the AllowList interface, see the [TxAllowList](#allowlist-interface) above.
+The precompile implements the `FeeManager` interface which includes the same AllowList interface used by ContractNativeMinter, TxAllowList, etc. For an example of the AllowList interface, see the [TxAllowList](#allowlist-interface) above.

 The `Stateful Precompile` contract powering the `FeeConfigManager` adheres to the following Solidity interface at `0x0200000000000000000000000000000000000003` (you can load this interface and interact directly in Remix):